Browse Articles

 If the same functionality should be exposed in multiple places then, we can reuse it in all these places.

-Say, for example, we have two components: Header and footer.
-Which should be included on the About Page and Contact Page.
-Then we simply need to add one tag (which we will cover later in this article) and, your work is done!!
-You don’t require to add header and sidebar code at each place.
+Say, for example, we have two components: Header and footer, which should be included on the About Page and Contact Page.
+Then we need to add one tag (which we will cover later in this article) and, your work is done!!
+You are not required to add header and sidebar code at each place.

 While working with single-page applications, one should bring the concept of re-usability of the components, util functions templates, and other business logic files because it saves a lot of re-development time and results in better manageable code.